AYLIEN/datascience-project-quickstarter/README.md

 pip install datascience-quickstarter
 ```

-After installation finishes, the new command `quickstart` will be available.
+After installation finishes, the the following new commands will be available:
+* `quickstart-project`
+* `quickstart-demo`

 ### Creating a new project